Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

+Whenever you're working with a new Snowflake CLI command, consider running it initially with the `--help` flag  to learn more about how to use it.usages.

 ### Executing ad-hoc query

 To execute an ad-hoc query run the following command:
 ```bash
 snow sql --query "select 1 as a, 2 as b, 3 as c"
 ```

-it will return the following output
+This command will output the following:

 ```
 +-----------+
 | A | B | C |